One-Click Scheduling & AI Test Fixes

 While action caching provides a robust solution for improving performance, there are several considerations to keep in mind:

 Cache Invalidation: Care must be taken to invalidate the cache appropriately.
-For example, if an article is updated, you should invalidate the cache for the
+For example, if an article is updated, you should invalidate the cache for the show

 action of that article.
-This can be handled withexpire_action
+This can be handled with expire_action

 Handling User-Specific Data: Since action caching caches the entire output of a controller action, care must be taken when dealing with user-specific or session-specific data.
 Action caching is generally not suitable for actions that render personalized content unless you take additional steps to manage cache keys and expiration correctly.